 The following discussion and analysis provides information which our management believes is relevant to an assessment and understanding of our results of operations and financial condition.
 The discussion should be read in conjunction with our audited consolidated financial statements included elsewhere in this Annual Report.
-The fiscal 2022 amounts have been revised to reflect certain immaterial revisions described in Note 1, Description of Business and Basis of Presentation, in the notes to our audited consolidated financial statements.
-In addition, the fiscal 2023 amounts have been updated from those preliminarily reported in our earnings release, dated March 26, 2024, as a result of the immaterial revisions to both the three-months ended and fiscal year ended December 31, 2023, as described in Note 17, Quarterly Financial Information (Unaudited) in the notes to our audited consolidated financial statements.
 This discussion contains forward-looking statements based upon our current expectations, estimates and projections, and involves numerous risks and uncertainties.
 Actual results may differ materially from those contained in any forward-looking statements due to, among other considerations, the matters discussed in the sections titled "Risk Factors" and "Special Note Regarding Forward-Looking Statements."